Recognizing the Symptoms of Sleep Apnea

 Some patients have schedules or responsibilities that make it unfeasible to visit a facility for an overnight study.
 Others have difficulty sleeping in unfamiliar locations.
 If you have concerns about attending an overnight study, an at-home sleep study may be the best option.

 You’ll be given equipment for an at-home sleep study to monitor your sleep at home.
 When you return the equipment, your data will be collected and evaluated.
-While the controlled environment of a medical facility is often preferred by sleep specialists, at-home sleep studies are a reliable data collection method for patients that require a more flexible approach.
+While medical facilities are the preferred environment for sleep studies, at-home studies are a reliable alternative for patients who require flexibility.

 What if I wake up during my sleep study?